hpmmadushanka/MI_DAS/README.md

-step 1 - Clone this repository (Our main repository)
+step 1 - Clone this repository

 step 2 - download yolov3.weights file from here and put it inside the weights file. (we used the third(YOLOv3-608) one)